SquadFM/Squad-Field-Manual/README.md

 ## Flags
 - Main - The main base.
 This is where the game starts.
 Teams cannot capture the other team's main base.
-You cannot fire a weapon in a base.
+You cannot fire a weapon in main base.
 You cannot fire into a base (it has an invisible shield that protects it).
 It is your team's safe harbor.
 - Neutral flags - Flags that have not been captured yet by either side.
 For example the very first flag once you leave main.
 - Contested flags - Flags that have not been captured yet by either side and both teams are on the objective at the same time and try to capture it.
 The team with more people on the flag will capture it after 2 minutes.
 The middle flag often is contested by both teams at the same time.
 - Middle flag - Exists only in map layers with an uneven number of objectives.
 It's the flag, well, in the middle.
 This is usually where both teams clash full force.